 In the interest of credibility, the graphic should be created and disseminated by a reputable, unbiased government agency with notable expertise in financial matters.
-One candidate for this task would be the Office for Older Americans within the newly created Consumer Financial Protection Bureau, an agency charged with overseeing consumer financial markets and facilitating Americans' participation in those markets.
+One candidate for this task would be the Office for Older Americans within the recently created Consumer Financial Protection Bureau, an agency charged with overseeing consumer financial markets and facilitating Americans' participation in those markets.
 Another candidate would be the Social Security Administration (SSA).
 SSA routinely mails Social Security statements to covered workers age 25 and older.
-The current policy is to send statements each year to covered workers turning 25, 30, 35, 40, 45, 50 and 55 who have not begun receiving benefits or established a MySocialSecurity online account, as well as to all covered workers age 60 and older.
+The current policy is to send statements each year to covered workers turning 25, 30, 35, 40, 45, 50 or 55 or age 60 plus who have not begun receiving benefits or established a MySocialSecurity online account.
 These statements provide a natural platform for disseminating information about retirement security more generally.